dortania/oc-laptop-guide-legacy/post-installation/setting-up-ethernet-adapters.md

 ### External \(USB\) Ethernet for Installation

-If you need to add the driver to CLOVER to boot, you will need to extract the kext from the installation package after downloading.
+If you need to add the driver to OpenCore to boot, you will need to extract the kext from the installation package after downloading.
 Here's how you can do that.

 * Install The Unarchiver \(App Store\)
 * Open the package's DMG to mount it.